rez433/jsramverk_ht20/README.md

 # TEXT EDITOR BUILT WITH MERN STACK

 ## About project
 A simple colaborative text editor built with Mongoose(mongodb), Expressjs, Reactjs and nodejs.
-Testing with Jest and SuperTest.
+Testing with Jest, SuperTest, Testing-Library.

 ### Built With